ansys/scade-design-rules/doc/source/rules/traceability/llr_nature_eqs.rst

 Notes:

-* Make sure the annotation rules are specified correctly with respect to the Scade model elements considered as CEs.
+* Make sure the annotation rules are specified correctly with respect to the Scade model elements considered as CE.
-* Use the script ``CreateDefaultNotes.tcl`` to create all the missing note instances, accordingly to the annotation rules of the `aty` file.
+* Use the script ``CreateDefaultNotes.tcl`` to create all the missing note instances, accordingly to the annotation rules of the ``aty`` file.

 Customization
 -------------